trisulnsm/nflossmon/README.md

 # nflossmon - NetFlow Loss Monitor

-nflossmon simple out of band tool that listens directly to interface traffic and calculates NetFlow loss statistics based on sequence number gaps.
+nflossmon is a simple out of band tool that listens directly to interface traffic and calculates NetFlow loss statistics based on sequence number gaps.
 Since it is not based on opening a UDP port, it does not interfere with running software.

 It is an extremely useful tool to get a sense of the packet loss on your NetFlow/IPFIX interfaces.